Cephalopholis boenak: Habitat and biology

 Cephalopholis boenak is mainly a coastal species which is found on silty, dead and living coral reefs as deep as 30 m.
 It is a carnivore which preys mainly on other fishes and on crustaceans.
 The chocolate hind is a protogynous hermaphrodite, they undergo a sex change from females to males, although some are born as males.
 They occur in relatively small social groups which comprise a single male, one or two smaller females, and a variable number of sexually inactive individuals.
 These sexually inactive fish are sexually inactive adults or juveniles.
 The males defend a territory from other males and the territory is much larger than the home ranges of the females.
 The males visit the females and other fish within their territory at specific locations, almost always using the same route.
 Courtship occurs in the late afternoons but breeding behaviour is not associated with any particular moon phase and can happen multiple times during the breeding season.

 Utilisation

 Cephalopholis boenak is commercially fished for human consumption in many parts of its range.
 Hook-and-line, traps and trawling are the main methods used to catch them, although they are occasionally caught using gillnet and purse-seine.
-In Hong Kong it has increased in commercial importance as a result of the decline of larger-bodied species of grouper and the chocolate hind is now one of the more important species in the Hong Kong fish market It is commonly landed by artisanal fishermen in southern Kenya.
-In Sri Lamka it is also harvested to be traded in the marine aquarium trade.
+In Hong Kong it has increased in commercial importance as a result of the decline of larger-bodied species of grouper and the chocolate hind is now one of the more important species in the Hong Kong fish market.
+It is commonly landed by artisanal fishermen in southern Kenya.
+In Sri Lanka it is also harvested to be traded in the marine aquarium trade.